-When it comes to paying taxes and managing accounts, there seems to be a never-ending stream of tasks to do as a small business owner.
+When it comes to paying taxes and managing accounts, there seems to be a never-ending stream of tasks to do as a self-employed or small business owner.
 One of those is paying VAT (Value Added Tax), a specific type of tax that only applies to businesses that operate in the EU and that meet a certain set of requirements.

-If you employ more than one staff, sell products abroad or own a physical shop, it’s likely you’ll need to pay VAT.
-And if you’re confused as to what VAT is all about, you’re in luck: in this post, we’ll be covering what VAT is, when you need to pay it and how to register as a small business.
+If you employ more than one staff, sell products abroad or own a physical shop, it’s likely you’ll need to pay a VAT bill.
+If you’re confused as to what VAT is all about, you’re in luck: in this post, we’ll be covering VAT rules, when you need to pay your tax bill and how to register as a small business.

 With VAT, businesses can now purchase and sell products across borders and not worry about the paperwork with all the additional taxes.
 For this reason, VAT applies to most goods and services that are bought and sold within the EU.
 Goods that are sold internationally are not subject to VAT.

-VAT is charged as a percentage of the price of the consumer good and is passed onto the consumer.
+UK VAT is charged as a percentage of the price of the consumer good and is passed onto the consumer.
 This means it’s not a business tax - consumers are the ones to pay for it.
 The VAT rate varies between countries and specific consumer goods.
 In the UK, VAT is 20%, or 15% or even 0% for certain goods such as children’s items, home energy or medical products.

 You need to pay VAT if you are a business with an annual revenue of more than £85,000.
 If your annual is turnover is less than that, you don’t need to pay VAT.